9 Tips For MRI Anxiety

-- Communication – There have been times when my scan has taken an hour and a half, and when they pull me out it’s felt like twenty minutes – those are always the most pleasant experiences; however, that doesn’t happen often.
-There’s nothing more anxiety provoking than being in that tube and having no idea how much longer you have left.
-There is a microphone and speaker in your machine to help ease that pain.
+There have been times when my scan has taken an hour and a half, and when they pull me out it’s felt like twenty minutes – those are always the most pleasant experiences; however, that doesn’t happen often.
+There’s nothing more anxiety-provoking than being in that tube and having no idea how much longer you have left.
+There are a microphone and speaker in your machine to help ease that pain.
 Your technician will probably tell you when you’re halfway done, have five minutes remaining, etc. If he/she doesn’t do this, ask them to communicate how much longer you have left.
 I love hearing “you’re halfway done” after feeling like I’ve been in the machine for an eternity.

 Even after the test is over, I continue to stress about my results.
 I usually receive mine in 24 hours or less, but the anxiety lingers around until I hear them.
 If MRI’s give you anxiety and stress, you are not alone.
 I don’t think I’ll ever get comfortable having scans, but I have figured out ways to ease my nerves some and make the process a little smoother.
 Fingers crossed for a good scan this month and best wishes to any of those reading who have one on the horizon!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.